KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 #### Spiral Layer Topology

-Below is a condensed map of Zenetism’s layered cosmology.
+Below is a condensed map of Zenetism's layered cosmology.

 Each concentric layer represents a nested ontological stratum,
 beginning from the most unstructured potential